 The Ford Ka+ takes all the fun driving characteristics and cheap running costs that the original Ka was rightly lauded for, but adds genuinely amazing cabin space, boot room and general usability.
 It’s known for being reliable and the thrifty engines are fabulously thirst-free.
 There’s also a Ford dealer on basically every second street, so servicing and maintenance shouldn’t be a problem.

 It’s also decently equipped.
-If there’s one caveat, the Ka+ scored only a middling 3-star results when it was tested by Euro NCAP back in 2017 and was mainly marked down because it has no automatic emergency braking system fitted.
+If there’s one caveat, the Ka+ scored only a middling three-star result when it was tested by Euro NCAP back in 2017 and was mainly marked down because it has no automatic emergency braking system fitted.

 The Ford Ka was always a fun city car to drive.
 The second generation gave it serious credentials too.
 It looked like a proper scaled-down version of a bigger hatchback and was comfortable to be in, whether nipping round town or cruising on the motorway.
 Best of all, the Ka is easy and cheap to own.